therubymug/keymaker/README.md

 # Keymaker

-## NOTICE OF WORK IN PROGRESS

-A multi-layer REST API Ruby wrapper for the neo4j graph database.
+A multi-layer REST API Ruby wrapper for the Neo4j graph database built on top of [Faraday][].

 ```
 Oracle: Our time is up.
 Listen to me, Neo.